SR3 OPTIONS

 acceptSizeWrong: <boolean> (default: False)

-When a file is downloaded and its size does not match the one advertised, it is normally rejected, as a failure.
-This option accepts the file even with the wrong size. helpful when file is changing frequently, and there is some queueing, so the file is changed by the time it is retrieved.
+When acceptSizeWrong is set to True, the download accepts the file even if it’s size does not match what is in the notification message received.
+This is helpful when resources are changing frequently, and there is some queueing, so the file is changed by the time it is retrieved.

 attempts <count> (default: 3)